xemasiv/webrtc2/README.md

 | Request  | CONNECT   | NONCE, SIGNAL | Bob's answer to Alice's signal, sent to server. |
 | Response | ANSWER    | SIGNAL | Bob's answer sent to Alice by server. |
 | Response | DELIVERED |  | Server's confirmation that bob's answer has been sent to Alice. |

+* `NAMESPACE` parameter may be used so the server can be used by different projects.
+* `https://github.com/expressjs/compression` can compress the signal string length.

 ## License